secretGeek/documentation/en/user-guide/when-any/index.md

 ####WhenAny vs WhenAnyValue

-`WhenAnyValue` is covers the most common usage of `WhenAny`, and is a useful shortcut in many cases.
+`WhenAnyValue` covers the most common usage of `WhenAny`, and is a useful shortcut in many cases.
 The following two statements are equivalent and return an observable that yields the updated value of `SearchText` on every change:

 - `this.WhenAny(x => x.SearchText, x => x.Value)`
 - `this.WhenAnyValue(x => x.SearchText)`